Ease of use is one of the top priorities of truck purchasers and the Iveco Eurocargo certainly delivers in that regard.

-And other safety features come as standard on the Eurocargo include ESP (stability control) a driver’s airbag and traction control braking.
+And other safety features that come as standard on the Eurocargo include ESP (stability control) a driver’s airbag and traction control braking.

-My test truck was also fitted a reverse camera and I think anyone who doesn’t have one on their truck is mad…it makes reversing so much easier and safer, especially allowing you to see exactly how far you are from the thing that you’re backing up to (such as loading docks).
+My test truck was also fitted with a reverse camera and I think anyone who doesn’t have one on their truck is mad…it makes reversing so much easier and safer, especially allowing you to see exactly how far you are from the thing that you’re backing up to (such as loading docks).

 The highly acclaimed Iveco Eurocargo has won plenty of praise for its cab and I’m not surprised by that.